-We’re working during the day from 7am-6pm, Thursday 4 to Friday 12 July 2019 on South Gippsland Highway at the corner of Evans Road.
-We’re digging up the existing centre median to build up the area to prepare for the upgraded intersection.
+We’ll be working on South Gippsland Highway at the corner of Evans Road.
+We’ll dig up the existing centre median and build up the area to prepare the road for the upgraded intersection.

 To keep up to date with the latest disruptions visit Victoria's Big Build.